 International Player - Minor ITC Process

-Anyone player who is at least age 12 and under the age of 18 and who is not eligible for the Prior to 12 option (or the First Registration option if a US citizen), will be required to go through the FIFA TMS process in order to obtain their international transfer clearance.
+Any player under the age of 18 who is not eligible for the Prior to 10 option will be required to go through the FIFA TMS process in order to obtain their international transfer clearance.

-FIFA’s Regulations state that international transfers of players are only permitted if the player is over the age of 18.
-There are three exceptions to the rule:
+FIFA's Regulations state that international transfers of players are only permitted if the player is over the age of 18.
+However, there are three exceptions to the rule:

 1. The player's parents move to the country in which the new club is located for reasons not linked to football.

 2. The transfer takes place within the territory of the European Union.

 3. The player lives outside the country, but no further than 50km from a national border.
 In addition, the club with which the player wishes to be registered in the neighboring association is also within 50km of that border.

 *Note: In Massachusetts, only exception #1 is applicable.

 *Please note that these are the only exceptions that can be used to process an international transfer for a minor.
 U.S. Soccer is not permitted to proceed with a clearance request for a player that does not fit one of these two categories.

 To review these applications, documents are uploaded into FIFA TMS and are reviewed by FIFA, which makes the final determination on whether a First Registration clearance or ITC could be requested for a minor player.

 In order to get registered under the first exception, the minor player (and parents) should follow these steps: